Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 17. Jerboa

-Scientific name: Dipodidae
+Scientific family: Dipodidae

 There are over 30 known species of Jerboa living throughout deserts in Africa and Asia.
 Jerboas are nocturnal and live mainly in burrows.
 These desert-dwelling rodents only grow to around 4 inches.
 Their strong back legs allow them to jump up to 10 feet at once.